 Thus, in practice, only UASC who have a genuine desire to apply for asylum in Serbia undergo a detailed vulnerability and needs assessment, which in the best-case scenario is concluded with the best interest determination assessment (BID).
-According to the UNHCR, 1,133 UASC were recorded entering on Serbian territory in 2021, but only 60 of them were issued with the registration certificate, and only eight effectively lodged an application for international protection.
-Out of the 60 children with a registration certificate, almost all received a more detailed support, while at least 30 underwent best interest assessments (BIA).
-Thus, substantial support was provided to less than 3% of all recorded USAC.
-BID decisions were rendered in 5 instances, and in relation to UASC who applied for asylum or temporary residence on humanitarian grounds.
+According to the UNHCR, 973 UASC were recorded entering Serbian territory in 2022, but only 82 of them were issued with the registration certificate, and only 4 effectively lodged an application for international protection.
+Out of the 82 children with a registration certificate, almost all received a more detailed support, while at least 25 underwent best interest assessments (BIA).
+Thus, substantial support was provided to less than 3% of all recorded UASC.
+BID decisions were rendered in 8 instances, and in relation to UASC who applied for asylum or temporary residence on humanitarian grounds.

 Survivors of human trafficking or persons at risk of human trafficking

 Also, CHTV can be considered as an authority that can contribute to the effective implementation of Article 17 of the Asylum Act.
-In 2021, CHTV identified only 1 person who belongs to refugee population as a survivor of human trafficking – unaccompanied girl from Eritrea.
-Still, in the vast majority of cases, CSOs are those who report alleged cases of human trafficking.
-According to Astra ( CSO specialised in providing assistance to the victims), Serbia does not have an official procedure for the victim’s identification.
+In 2022, CHTV identified only 3 persons who belong to the refugee population as a survivor of human trafficking – three women from Uganda, Cameroon and Burundi.
+Still, in the vast majority of cases, CSOs are the ones who report alleged cases of human trafficking.
+According to Astra (a CSO specialised in providing assistance to the victims), Serbia does not have an official procedure for the victim’s identification.

 Asylum seekers with mental health issues and torture victims